mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 ResourceFactory factory = _graphicsDevice.ResourceFactory;
 ```

-### VertexBuffer and IndexBuffer
+### Vertex and Index Buffers

 Next, let's create an array to store our vertex data.
 For this demo, we just need simple vertices containing a normalized position, and a color.
-Let's define a structure which will represent each vertex:
+Let's define a structure which will represent each vertex.
+Place this structure definition after the `Program` class:

 ```C#
 struct VertexPositionColor